dmidlo/histdata.com-tools/docs/broker-delivery-transfer-contracts.md

 # Broker delivery transfer contracts

+> **Later milestone:** this implemented research boundary is not admitted by
+> the v2.4 public compatibility policy.
+Current reconstruction uses only
+> HistData.com ASCII/T datasets and `modern_reference` delivery; OANDA and
+> broker-conditioned execution remain blocked on a qualified broker feed.

 `histdatacom.synthetic.broker_transfer` applies an effective-dated broker delivery fingerprint as a bounded observation-style transform.
 It does not generate historical price paths, mutate observed anchors, or persist augmented